Moolfel/working-with-categorical-values/README.md

-## download dataset from Lending Club at kaggle datasets to work with  nominal categorical variables
+## download dataset from Lending Club at kaggle datasets to work with categorical variables

 ## dataset is available for free